aidenpinto/WiseBot/README.md

 # WiseBot
  A Discord Bot that uses the GPT-3.5 LLM, the discord.py API Wrapper, and the OpenAI API!
 Add it to your Discord Server so users can ask their burning questions to this bot!

+ It's super simple and really easy to implement into whatever you want.

- If you want to use this code in the already existing code of one of your bots, go ahead!
-Just make sure to credit the repository.
+ If you want to implement this into something, by all means, go ahead!
+Just please make sure to credit this repository if you do so.
 That would be much appreciated!

  **Setup Guide**